 13.2 Candidates using a practical assistant may need to be accommodated in another room.
 Where the candidate and practical assistant are accommodated in another room, on a one-to-one basis, the invigilator may additionally act as the practical assistant.

-The practical assistant must be made aware, prior to the examination, of the task(s) he/she will be performing as specifically approved by the awarding body.
+The practical assistant must be made aware, prior to the examination, of the task(s) they will be performing as specifically approved by the awarding body.
+Where a group of candidates are accommodated in the same room, each with their own practical assistant, a separate invigilator will be required.